kunukn/postcss-alter-property-value/README.md

 }
 ```

-A css file with these rules
+A CSS file with these rules

 ```css
 body {